People will never read your blog posts if the headline is more fizzle than sizzle.

 - Best blogs to go for blog writing tips

 - Best ways to network using social media

 Advanced Headline Honing Techniques

-If you’ve read this far that’s great news.
-You must have liked the post headline and you deserve to know that I had fun brainstorming by myself and wrote over 30 headlines before picking the one I thought would work best.
+If you’ve read this far, great!
+You must have liked the post headline and you deserve to know that I had fun brainstorming and wrote over 30 headlines before picking the one I thought would work best.
 Here are a few other headline techniques I’ve experimented with:

 Last Word on Blog Headline Writing Tips

-- Focus on creating headlines that show you provide useful value to your readers.
+- Focus on creating headlines that show you give useful value to your readers.